telerik/winforms-docs/panels-and-labels/collapsiblepanel/design-time.md

 * **Search**: Search the Telerik website for a given string.
 * **Dock in Parent Container**: Sets the control **Dock** property to *Fill*.

->note Setting the **IsExpanded** property in at design time expands or collapses the control without animations.
+>tip Setting the **IsExpanded** property in at design time expands or collapses the control without animations.
 >

 # See Also